jarondlk/jaronchai-blog/pages/resume.markdown

 - Assisted the professor to help students learn content for DGE 110: Engineering Graphics and Design
 - Tasked with creating homework assignments for students and supervising each student's assignments and projects.
-- The assignments' difficulties needed to scale with the students' learning capabilities.
-- In charge of operating the 3D printer for the student's projects and conducting a safe and efficient printing procedure.
+- Maintain 3D printer operations for the student's projects and conducting a safe and efficient printing procedure.

 ## Education